All Episodes

 That's just the latest slap.

-The economy he said the economy needs to hurry up and fall so he won't be blamed.
+The economy, he said the economy needs to hurry up and fall so he won't be blamed.

-He he the the Obama didn't say nothing like that.
+Obama didn't say nothing like that.

-And I'm looking at it and saying, right now the polls are dropping.
+And I'm looking at it and saying, right now, the polls are dropping.

-Well, listen, I I've said I when I gave my little monologue on T V last week and my advice for Donald Trump, not that he's gonna listen to me, but I would say He should be talking about two people, and that is Hillary Clinton, Barack Obama, and three things, and the third thing you ought to be talking about is how to get America to be great again and what his plan is to accomplish that.
+Well, listen, I've said when I gave my little monologue on TV last week and my advice for Donald Trump, not that he's going to listen to me, but I would say he should be talking about two people, and that is Hillary Clinton, Barack Obama, and three things.

-And Sean, you know who's a better candidate?
+Sean, you know who's a better candidate?

-Like you know, Tracy, he's listen, listen.
+Okay, you know, Tracy, listen, listen.

-I understand that there is look, he gave a great economic speech this week.
+I understand that there is, look, he gave a great economic speech this week.

-And there's a reason why they use teleprompters because, you know, sometimes you speak extemporaneously, which I admire, but we live in a society and the media double standard is so glaring and and so obnoxious that Hillary Clinton doesn't have to answer questions about taking money from the Saudis that abuse women and gays and Christians and Jews, and the media's never asked that question.
+My recommendation to him is, you know what, there's a reason that politicians stay on message, and there's a reason why they use teleprompters because, you know, sometimes you speak extemporaneously, which I admire, but we live in a society and the media double standard is so glaring and so obnoxious that Hillary Clinton doesn't have to answer questions about taking money from the Saudis that abuse women and gays and Christians and Jews.

 She gets away nearly a year without giving a press conference.

-Hillary Clinton doesn't have to answer questions about the DOJ blocking the Clinton Foundation probe and how she was basically selling access to donors through the State Department, which by the way would be illegal.
+Hillary Clinton doesn't have to answer questions about the DOJ blocking the Clinton Foundation probe and how she was basically selling access to donors through the State Department, which, by the way, would be illegal.

 And then, of course, the whole lying about Benghazi, the whole lying about the email server.

-You know, she never gives she just lies to us.
+You know, she never gives, she just lies to us.

-Um, but this is just the reality, the hand that we're dealt.
+So it's a little frustrating, but this is just the reality, the hand that we're dealt.

 So I think the best thing that he can do is stay on message.